 It is also significant that 75.4% of Jerusalem’s Palestinian residents live below the poverty line and nearly all of them are not Israeli citizens, but hold a permanent residence status.
 In fact, since 1967 and until 2015, Israel has revoked the residency status of 14,416 Palestinian residents of Jerusalem.

-To declare Jerusalem Israel’s capital is to effectively deny Palestinian hope of political independence.
 While Palestinians have long aspired that East Jerusalem be the capital of a future Palestinian state, Israel openly promotes what it views as Jewish interests in Jerusalem.
 The fact that Jerusalem is disputed in these ways explains why international embassies and consulates are in Tel-Aviv.
 The international community made a deliberate effort to avoid symbolic and explicit statements about the status of Jerusalem.
 This has allowed for at least a façade of impartiality and, if nothing else, expressed some measure of respect toward the aspirations and commitments of both sides to the dispute.

 Recognizing Jerusalem as Israel’s capital puts an end to this ambiguity.
 Through this act, the US is declaring that it is done being impartial and that it no longer recognizes Palestinian national ambitions.
 A US-made fire cracker is being thrown at Jerusalem, and as always, the city is drenched in gasoline.